nephh/blog-site/README.md

    npm install
    ```

-3. Make sure you have mySQL installed on your machine, login to mySQL CLI, and create the database
+3. Make sure you have mySQL installed on your machine, login to mySQL CLI, and create the database.

+    *You need to make sure you either create a **.env** file and match the correct values in **connection.js**, or you can just set your mySQL information in **connection.js** directly.*

    ```bash
    mysql -u 'username' -p